 The biggest difference between vocational schools and traditional colleges is the curriculum and teaching style.
 Whereas a conventional college requires students to take a wide range of classes on many different subjects, vocational training focuses only on the material required in order to be successful in a specific job.

 Also, whereas most universities teach theory, these programs usually include hands-on experience and individual coaching from a professor who is also a professional in the field.

 What Types of Programs are Available?

 Most vocational schools offer a wide range of programs, ranging from popular healthcare courses (e.g. Certified Nursing Assistant training) to certification and licensing exam prep for traditional trades like electricians, truck drivers and auto mechanics.
 The following is a brief list of some of the most popular programs available:

 Depending on the type of program you’re interested in, it may be possible to complete a significant portion of your education online.
 Distance learning courses usually cover the same material taught in the classroom, but allow you to study whenever, and from wherever, you like.

 Best of all, online programs can often save students money as well by eliminating the need for travel!

-If you’re ready to contact a local trade school and receive more information about upcoming courses, financial aid opportunities, test dates, etc., the first step is to enter your zip code in the search box below.
-You’ll be directed to a page showing contact forms for trade schools in your area.
+If you’re ready to contact a local trade school and receive more information about upcoming courses, financial aid opportunities, test dates, etc., the first step is to enter your zip code in the search box on this page.
+You’ll be directed to contact forms for featured trade schools in your area.
 Simply fill-in the required information, prepare any questions you have for the admissions personnel, and you’ll have taken the first step toward a brighter future!